LukeChannings/deno-arm64/README.markdown

 ## What about 32-bit ARM?!

-Docker's buildx uses [QEMU](https://en.wikipedia.org/wiki/QEMU) by emulate ARM on x86.
+Docker's buildx uses [QEMU](https://en.wikipedia.org/wiki/QEMU) to emulate ARM on x86.

 Unfortunately there are bugs related to QEMU and 32-bit ARM that prevent compilation.
 You can read more [here](https://bugs.launchpad.net/qemu/+bug/1805913).